Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

-#### Planned - Version 8.x

-- Add lunar months board with meanings, lettriqs, study tools, edition and export.
-- Add option to auto-hide navigation window after a delay when it was displayed by tray icon popup and no interaction.

 #### 2021.07.30 - Version 8.2

 - Add options to show the weekly parashah description box at startup and after shabat while running.
-- Add option to show/hode lockout icon in reminder box.
+- Add option to show or hide lockout icon in reminder box.
+- Improve weekly parashah labels to show book name.
 - Improve study parashah online to not open twice a website if link does not have a replacement pattern.
-- Improve weekly parashah labels to show book name.
 - Improve navigation window with more buttons.
 - Fix weekly parashah description box that does not show linked parashah.
 - Fix current day labels not correctly updated when new day is triggered.